jacobluber/luberlab/_pages/home.md

   </a>
 </div>

-We are grateful for funding and resources from The University of Texas at Arlington, [The University of Texas System Rising STARs Award (Permanent University Fund)](https://www.utsystem.edu/offices/academic-affairs/research/stars-program), and [The Texas Advanced Computing Center (TACC) ](https://www.tacc.utexas.edu).
+We are grateful for funding and resources from The University of Texas at Arlington, [The University of Texas System Rising STARs Award (Permanent University Fund)](https://www.utsystem.edu/offices/academic-affairs/research/stars-program), [The Cancer Prevention and Research Institute of Texas](https://www.cprit.state.tx.us) and [The Texas Advanced Computing Center (TACC) ](https://www.tacc.utexas.edu).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/1.jpg" style="width: 210px">